 Export is generally highly encouraged by institutions in France.
 With one notable exception: goods known as dual use, which may have both a civil and military use.
 Kevlar cables for example, or pipework that could be used in a nuclear facility in Iran.

 While the export of such goods is not prohibited, they are governed by the European Community Code for the Control of Exports.
 And French customs behave very vigilantly with respect to the risks associated with exporting these critical technologies.
 The customs agent could be personally liable if his or her level of vigilance were found to be deficient.
 What do you need to do if you have to ship this type of product from France to a country at war or under sanctions, or even to a country nearby a zone in crisis?

 After verifying whether your products are impacted by such circumstances, you’ll need to verify the conditions required to obtain an export licence, and determine the tariff nomenclature for customs operations.

-If you need to ship “dual use” goods, Mathez Freight Forwarding will support you to build solid and lasting solutions for your exports/imports.
+If you need to ship “dual use” goods, MATHEZ FREIGHT will support you to build solid and lasting solutions for your exports/imports.

 Imports and European compliance

 For some products, any producer or importer targeting the French or European market transiting through France should provide French customs with a certificate of European compliance as well as laboratory test results.
 Some products also need to display the specific “EC” marking.
 Electrical products, toys, and safety equipment are those most primarily concerned by this legislation.